canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 - address
 - telephone

-to the "delivery" object of the View Model.
-We do that using both the delivery section, defined by {{#delivery}} ... {{/delivery}}, and the `can-value` attribute. `can-value` is a `can.view` attribute that establishes two-way binding between an element in a template and its associated View Model.
+to the `delivery` object of the View Model.
+We do that using both the `delivery` section, defined by {{#delivery}} ... {{/delivery}}, and the `can-value` attribute. `can-value` is a `can.view` attribute that establishes two-way binding between an element in a template and its associated View Model.